zeltagq/zelta-homepage/index.md

 </head>

 ### Project Zelta
 *Zelta is a secure and anonymous messaging service.
-The zelta project aims to provide a secure environment for highly confidential conversations as well as mundane small talk.
 It only has a cli client to protect you against various web and mobile vulnerabilities.
 It is cross platform compatible with the only runtime dependency being Node JS.*

 ### Architecture (High Level Overview)
 * Zelta has a cli client, a server tier and a database tier.